Taking decisions

 Actual truth

 But we won’t.
-Instead, we’ll do the sane thing and decide that our language must now support booleans, and that Cond will only accept boolean predicates.
+Instead, we’ll do the sane thing and decide that our language must now support booleans, and that $\texttt{Cond}$ will only accept things that evaluate to a boolean value.

 This, however, is quite a lot more work than truthiness.
 Let’s do it step by step.